Survivor: Island of the Idols: Contestants

 Notable contestants from this season include retired National Hockey League defenseman Tom Laidlaw, Olympic swimmer Elizabeth Beisel, and professional poker player Ronnie Bardah.

 Future appearances

 Tommy Sheehan competed on the thirty-seventh season of the MTV reality competition show The Challenge.
 Chelsea Walker competed on the revival of Legends of the Hidden Temple.
+In 2023, Missy Byrd competed on The CW and Roku Channel show Fight to Survive.

 Season summary

 The 20 new castaways were randomly divided into two tribes of ten (Lairo and Vokai).
 Vokai won nearly every challenge, even after a tribe swap.
 Missy controlled much of the strategy on Lairo, while Vokai was run by Lauren and Tommy.
 At the swap, Lairo outsider Karishma flipped on her old tribe, while new bonds were formed on both tribes, causing some of the players to forgo their old alliances.

 At the merge, Dan had been accused of inappropriate touching by several women on the tribe.
 In the midst of this, Lauren and Tommy used their social bonds to ultimately dismantle the Lairo alliance until only Dean remained.
 After Dan's ejection for an unspecified incident with a crewmember, Dean kept himself in the game by winning immunity challenges while Elaine and Janet were eliminated as they were considered too likeable to take to the end.

 The Final Four were Dean, Lauren, Noura, and Tommy; Noura won the final challenge, and Tommy convinced her to take him to the end.
 Dean joined them in the Final Three after defeating Lauren in the fire-making challenge.
 The jury ultimately rewarded Tommy's strong social game by voting him the Sole Survivor.